ningrumdaud/ningrumdaud.github.io/_posts/2023-05-05-demo-UnScientify.md

 ## Background and Research

 UnScientify builds on a foundation of extensive research and development in scientific uncertainty detection.
-Key publications detailing the methodology and system design and its diverse implementations include:
+Key publications detailing the methodology, the system design and its diverse implementations include:

 - Panggih Kusuma Ningrum, Phillip Mayr, Nina Smirnova, Iana Atanassova (2025).
 [Annotating Scientific Uncertainty: A comprehensive model using linguistic patterns and comparison with existing approaches](https://www.sciencedirect.com/science/article/pii/S1751157725000252).
 In : Journal of Informetrics (2025).